 • SFT Certified Training Instructor candidates

-Course Description
+Course Overview:

-• Utilize instructional aids and evaluation instruments effectively.
+• Use instructional aids and evaluations effectively

-• Adapt lesson plans as needed.
+• Adapt lesson plans as needed

-• Complete reporting requirements for their local jurisdiction.
+• Complete local reporting requirements

-• Introduction to the Incident Command System (IS-100.B), FEMA
+• IS-100.B: Introduction to Incident Command System (FEMA)

-• National Incident Management System (IS-700.A), FEMA
+• IS-700.A: National Incident Management System (FEMA)

 Instructor II: Instructional Development

-• Collge-level fire instructors
+• College-level fire instructors

 • Company Officers

-• SFT Certified Training Instructor
+• SFT Certified Training Instructors

-Course Description
+Course Overview:

-• Develop lesson plans and evaluation instruments.
+• Develop lesson plans and evaluations

-• Evaluate and coach other instructors.
+• Evaluate and coach other instructors

-• Analyze resources and formulate program budgets.
+• Manage resources and program budgets

 Enroll in the Instructor II course at Heart Start CPR